ftobler/simplegui/docs_autogen/readme.md

-# docs autogen
+# docs_autogen

-parts of the documentation are generated using some tools.
+Parts of the documentation are generated using some tools.

 These files are:

 ```
-simpleui git repository
+simplegui git repository
 ├── docs/
 │   ├── manual.md                   << output file
 │   └── call_reference.md           << output file